life-itself/artearthtech.com/content/get-involved.md

   * Mindfulness, neuroscience and trauma

 Our A/E/T member from Taiwan Ines Chen said:
-> I joined two research calls during the last two months: Concrete Steps about Climate Change and Wise Education.
-These free hangouts came up with interesting discussions and brought me different perspectives from other participants.
-The research calls inspired me to go deeper into the subjects that I'm most concerned with.
+> These free hangouts came up with interesting discussions and brought me different perspectives from other participants, and inspired me to go deeper into the subjects that I'm most concerned with.

 ---